rvilca/rvilca.github.io/index.md

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

-### Past Projects
-[Arduino Controlled Fan:](https://github.com/rvilca/Arduino-Controlled-Fan) I created an Arduino controlled fan whose speed can be either controlled by a potentiometer or by the current temperature.
-A remote control is used to switch between the two modes.
-A LCD screen shows the temperature being read in Fahrenheit and what mode the fan is currently in.
-Click the link for code, images, videos, and .BRD file.

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/rvilca/rvilca.github.io/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.